Skip to Main Content

 What is the Colorado statute of limitations for distracted driving?

 The statute of limitations for bodily injuries arising out of a motor vehicle collision in Colorado is generally three years from the date of the accident.
-However, there might be additionally available claims with shorter statutes of limitations.
+However, there might be additional available claims with shorter statutes of limitations.
 Claims for negligent entrustment or negligent maintenance could have a two-year statute of limitations.
 Dram shop claims against an establishment that served a negligent driver alcohol might have a one-year statute of limitations.
-It’s important to contact a Denver car accident lawyer as soon as possible to make sure these important deadlines aren’t missed.
+It’s important to contact a Denver distracted driving attorney as soon as possible to make sure these important deadlines aren’t missed.

 Why do drivers choose to drive while distracted?